18 Reasons Trader Joe’s Became a Cult Phenomenon — and Made a Fortune

 It Used to Sell Pantyhose

 For a few years, Trader Joe’s sold more than just food.
-You could get some pantyhose with that bottle of wine.
+In fact, you could get pantyhose with that bottle of wine.

-The store also had a butcher shop and sold nuts in barrels and magazines; it dropped pantyhose in 1978, which had been sold since 1973.
+The store also had a butcher shop.
+It sold nuts in barrels and magazines, but it finally dropped pantyhose in 1978.

 Granola Paved the Way to Private Labels